Plug-In Component

 Configure the Plug-In Component

-Now, add your Plug-In component.
-After configuration, the Plug-In gets the submissions from your source module, so you can display them in a dashboard.
+Now, add a Plug-In component to retrieve the submissions from your source module, so you can display them in a dashboard.

 1. | Drag and drop a Plug-In component onto your canvas, placing it below your Hidden component. |